Axheladini/sportradar/README.md

  composer install
  ```
  This will install vendor folder and other dependecies.
- point to your localhost like: http://localhost/sport-radar so you can test the app.
+ Point to your localhost like: http://localhost/sport-radar so you can test the app.

  ## Additional Documentation and Acknowledgments